linkux-it/vimgalaxy/README.md

-# spaceneovim
+# galaxyvim
-Neovim setup like spacemac and almost spacevim
+Is a neovim(vim 8) setup like spacemacs and based on spacevim